A hybrid optimal control problem constrained with hyperelasticity and the global injectivity condition: Numerical simulations

 The influence of the control is more visible on the time evolution of the velocity field~$\dot{u}$ represented in Figure~\ref{figVelo}: At the beginning the state~$\dot{u}$ becomes non-positive, before changing its sign in order to create the profile of an oscillation.
 Next, after~$t=\tau$, it adopts a profile that is translated to the left.

-\\ \FloatBarrier In Figure~\ref{fig-pressure} we observe that under the action of the control, the pressure presents small oscillations, until approximately~$t=5$ when it starts increasing steeply, for reaching it first maximum around~$t \approx 6.3$.
+\\ \\ \FloatBarrier In Figure~\ref{fig-pressure} we observe that under the action of the control, the pressure presents small successive oscillations, that we can maybe relate to the comments given in~\cite{Page2011}.
+These oscillations occur until approximately~$t=5$ when it starts increasing steeply, for reaching it first maximum around~$t \approx 6.3$.
 Next the pressure decreases, before bouncing again around time~$t=5$, increasing next even more steeply for reaching another maximum around~$t=\tau \approx7.9$.
-Next, the pressure oscillates while decreasing, and seems to reach a pseudo-steay state from~$t=13.5$.
+Next, the pressure oscillates while decreasing, and seems to reach a pseudo-steady state from~$t=13.5$.
 The final value of the pressure is still larger than its initial value (that is~$0$).